How Much Fat is Too Much?

 - Explore different salad dressings like vinegar or oil-based dressings instead of creamy dressings

 - When eating out choose grilled or baked dishes instead of fried

 - If you prefer to eat dessert often… select fruit with cool whip, angel food cake, frozen yogurt or sorbet instead of heavy more saturated desserts.

 Fun fact… I like to heat my chocolate protein bar up in the microwave for about 25 seconds and add a tablespoon of almond butter to it.
-It’s like molten lava cake but not 😉
+It’s like molten lava cake but without all those empty calories 😉

 Toss the following in a blender & enjoy:

 - 1 small banana (try frozen if you like an ice cream consistency)

 - 1 scoop of Chocolate ISO 100 protein